 It would be helpful if you could ensure that you are in a room where you will not be disturbed, and where you have access to the documents relevant to the hearing.
 It would also be helpful if you can view those documents on a different device to the one you are using to take part in the hearing.

-Finally, we recommend a minimum constant internet speed of 1 Mbps - you can check your broadband speed on the Which website.
-Please email the panel secretary if you are unable to hear or see at any time during the hearing.
+Finally, we recommend a minimum constant internet speed of 1 Mbps - you can check your broadband speed on the Which website Please email the hearings coordinator if you are unable to hear or see at any time during the hearing.